How to Snag Clients as an Audio Engineer

 Ascend Your Audio production Talents to New Heights

 As you can see, marketing for yourself can burn quite a bit of time, but the results are well worth it.
-Once you start networking, using social media and marketing strategies, your Audio Production career is sure to take off.
+Once you start networking, using social media and marketing strategies, your Music Production career is sure to take off.